Deep Learning-based CSI Feedback for RIS-assisted Multi-user Systems: System Model

-The entire process is optimized by an end-to-end approach to minimize the loss function via updating the NN parameters.
-The most widely used loss function in CSI feedback is the mean-squared error (MSE):
+Optimization of this procedure involves an end-to-end approach, refining the NN parameters $\{\Theta_{\rm en}, \Theta_{\rm de} \}$ to minimize the associated loss function.
+A prevalent loss function in CSI feedback is the mean-squared error (MSE):